Skip to Content

 Cochlear implants are a more advanced form of hearing technology that is designed for those with severe to profound hearing loss.

-Unlike hearing aids, which amplify sound, cochlear implants bypass damaged hair cells in the inner ear and directly stimulate the auditory nerve, allowing the wearer to hear sounds that would otherwise be inaudible.
+Unlike hearing aids, which amplify sound, cochlear implants bypass damaged hair cells in the inner ear and directly stimulate the auditory nerve, allowing the wearer to hear sounds that would otherwise not be able to.

 Related reading: What is profound hearing loss?